LG Ice Maker Leaking Water - Step-by-Step Guide 2024

 connection between water pump and LG refrigerator

 Locate the water supply line at the back of your refrigerator.
+Check the connection points for any signs of looseness or drips.

 Tighten any loose connections with a wrench, ensuring that you do not over-tighten and damage the line.